Blue Heart elevates the stories and solutions of communities on the frontlines of today’s most entrenched social

 Lindley currently directs the organization, writes the newsletter, and manages volunteers and the Advisory Committee.
 When she isn’t working on Blue Heart, Lindley is nurturing her communities in the Bay Area through unusual gatherings, bold adventures, and grounding meditations.
 Although her roots run deep below the Puget Sound and the Cascade mountains, she has fallen for the California coast and the Ponderosa pine-strewn granite of the Sierras.
 She has a fierce love for books, conflict mediation, designing creative gatherings, watercolor, and dancing.

 Theo Gibbs Co-founder

 Theo is a co-founder of Blue Heart and is now the website wizard, keeping our digital presence up to date.
 Theo has roots in the rust-colored mountains of the Sonoran desert, but has called the misty micro-climates of the Bay Area home for about a decade.
 Outside of work, she can often be found reading sci-fi, growing vegetables, and planning extravagant costume parties.

-As a leadership team, we recognize that we are white, class-privileged, cisgender women.
+As the founding team, we recognize that we are white, class-privileged, cisgender women.
 We believe that two of the most important steps we can take as allies to others who face oppression are to 1) educate ourselves about the history, local context, and ecosystem of change agents working on social and environmental justice issues and 2) mobilize the financially resourced communities that we are part of into learning and action.
-We understand that our own liberation is wrapped up in the liberation of every human being.

 Our volunteer team: